FlingOS/FlingOS/Documentation/Markdown/Reference Articles/Drivers Compiler.markdown

 *Note: It is helpful to think of "types" as "descriptions of objects" and "objects" as "allocations of heap memory which conform to a given description".*

+*Note: There are two kinds of class in the Drivers Compiler.
+There are classes for doing things and classes for storing data / information (sometimes their name's end in Info).
+Classes for doing things are usually static and contain static methods (often called "ExecuteXYZ").
+Classes for storing data usually contain no methods and have the data given to them.*

 ### Drivers.Compiler.App
 * **CompilerProcess** - The main entrypoint for the compiler when it is being used as a command-line application.